cdiggins/plato/README.md

 # Plato

 Plato is an efficient and fun programming language inspired by JavaScript, TypeScript, C#, and Haskell.
-Plato is designed to be easy to learn while being efficient and robust enough for production quality coding.
+Plato is designed to be easy to teach and learn while being efficient and robust enough for production quality coding.
 Plato can be translated into C#, JavaScript, and other platforms.

+# About Plato

+Plato is a statically typed compiled functional language that looks like a dynamic scripting language.

+Plato behaves like an object oriented language in that you can use fluent (aka method chaining) syntax.
+In other words any defined function can be invoked by writing the first argument followed by a "." then the rest of the arguments.

+If a function does not require additional arguments then the "()" can be omitted.
+This means that any function with only one parameter (e.g. `Cos(x: Number)`) can be invoked as if it was a property: `x.Cos`.

 ## Functions and Modules